pseusys/SeasideVPN/README.md

 ## TODOs

+1. Setup two different IO ports for server and client - fix all builds and README.
-1. Add run options to all run configurations, Makefiles
+2. Add run options to all run configurations, Makefiles.
+3. Add server support for packets longer than buffer.
+4. Add test configs for different protocols and packet sizes.
+5. Add encryption and decryption algorithms, (invisible) handshakes or third port communication.
+6. Fix TODOs in code.
+7. Add CONTRIBUTING with rules, e.g. branch names with '-'.